Need to talk? Call 1800 882 436.

 How is placental insufficiency diagnosed?

-Placental insufficiency may be picked up during your routine antenatal visits and tests.
+Placental insufficiency may be diagnosed during your routine antenatal visits and tests.
+A routine ultrasound can detect if your baby isn’t growing as expected.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.